Wrecked German aircraft (Me 109E, He 111 and Ju 88A) in Britain, 1940

 Source Dennis Richards: Royal Air Force 1939–1945.
 Volume I: The Fight at Odds; London, HMSO, 1953.
 (Official history of the RAF photo in the public domain)

 One of the odds working in the favor of the Royal Air Force in the Battle Britain was the air battles were often fought over Britain.
-Hence, RAF pilots who had to bail out lived to fight another day whereas German pilots became POWs.
+If their planes had been damaged too badly to stay in the air, RAF pilots bailed out over England and lived to fight another day.

 However, if you were an RAF pilot (or German pilot) shot down over the English Channel and no one saw you go down or no ship came by, hypothermia killed within four hours give or take.
 The temperature of the water was about 57 degrees during the summer.
 (The Most Dangerous Enemy: A History of the Battle of Britain)